THIS DATE IN HISTORY: Nov. 4

 Video: MTL@CBJ: Blue Jackets erupt for 10 goals in win

-2017: Andrew Cogliano of the Anaheim Ducks becomes the fourth player in NHL history to play in 800 consecutive games at any point in his career and the second to do so beginning with his League debut, joining Doug Jarvis.
+2017: Andrew Cogliano of the Anaheim Ducks becomes the fourth player in NHL history to play in 800 consecutive games at any point in his career and the second to do so beginning with his League debut, joining Doug Jarvis, the all-time record-holder with 964.
 His streak ends at 830 when he sits out Anaheim's games on Jan.
 15 and Jan.
 17 after being suspended for two games.